skyflowapi/skyflow-js/README.md

 ### File upload limitations:

 - Only non-executable file are allowed to be uploaded.
-- Files must have a maximum size of 32 MB
+- Files have a default maximum size of 32 MB per file.
+This limit is configurable using the `maxFileSize` option.
+- Up to 4 files can be uploaded at a time by default.
+This limit is configurable using the `maxFileCount` option.
 - File columns can't enable tokenization, redaction, or arrays.
 - Re-uploading a file overwrites previously uploaded data.
 - Partial uploads or resuming a previous upload isn't supported.